Why and How Using a Method to Create Interesting Photos - Part 1

 Creating Interesting Photos is Difficult

-As we wrote in the article about the difficulty of creating interesting photos, millions of photos are created every day and very few are interesting.
+As I wrote in the article about the difficulty of creating interesting photos, millions of photos are created every day and very few are interesting.
 The photographs presented are often discovered through a simple click of a camera or smartphone.
 Indeed, photographers do not think of creating a picture while thinking about the construction of the scene.
 They are often content to apply the rule of thirds when they know it will balance the compositions.

 For many photographers, photography is a way to memorize moments and memories.
 For them, photography is just a medium for sharing through social networks.
-For a small number of photographers, photography has become a true medium of artistic expression as we have discussed in this article.
+For a small number of photographers, photography has become a true medium of artistic expression as I have discussed in this article.

 The Definition of an Interesting Photo